zclconf/go-cty/docs/convert.md

 The conversions from structural types to collection types rely on type unification to identify a single element type for the final collection, and so conversion is possible only if unification is possible.

+## Conversion between Object Types

+There are some special considerations for conversion between distinct object types that do not apply to conversion between types of other kinds.

+For object types, `convert` implements _structural typing_ behaviors, where the target type is considered to be a description of a set of attributes the final result should have.
+There are two important additional concerns that result from this design intent:

+* If the input type has additional attributes that are not mentioned at all in the target type, those additional attributes are silently discarded during conversion, leading to a new object value that has a subset of the attributes of the input value, and whose type therefore conforms to the target type constraint.

+* If any of the attributes of the target type are marked as optional using the **currently-experimental** `cty.ObjectWithOptionalAttrs` constructor, type conversion will tolerate those attributes being absent in the given type, and the resulting value will include appropriately-typed null value placeholders as the values of those omitted attributes.

+    This behavior is subject to change even in future minor versions of the `cty` module, so that we can try it out with experimental versions of calling applications and adjust the details of the behavior if needed.
+    Hopefully this mechanism will be stabilized in a future release, if those downstream experiments are successful.